 To learn more, please visit the Chemonics website.

-The Bureau of Education and Cultural Affairs (ECA) with the Department of State has awarded Indiana University $217,691 to manage a student exchange program for Burmese youth leaders in Spring 2014 and Spring 2015.
+The The Bureau of Education and Cultural Affairs (ECA) with the Department of State has awarded Indiana University $326,406 to manage a student exchange program for Burmese for three cohorts of youth leaders.
 The Youth Leadership Program with Burma (YLPB) offers a wide variety of hands-on experiences for young leaders from Burma as a means to promote civic engagement, social responsibility, and fundamental leadership skills that will position participants as community leaders in their evolving country.
 As a program sponsored by ECA, YLPB seeks to promote the agencies objective of international mutual understanding through a wide range of academic, cultural, professional, and sports exchange programs such as YLPB.
 Alumni of ECA exchanges from over 160 countries compromise over 350 million current or former heads of state and government.
-More information on ECA’s programs can be found at http://exchanges.state.gov/.
+More information on ECA’s programs can be found at exchanges.state.gov.

-In April, 2014, OID hosted the first round of program participants.
-Students engaged in a series of activities around campus and the community visiting Indiana University departments such as the Indiana Daily Student to learn more about media consumption and journalism as well as local grassroots and national non-profit organizations such as United Way and Goodwill Inc. Discussions on human rights and sustainability were led by University and community leaders to encourage social responsibility and engagement with current and relevant issues facing these participants.
-A reunion for the 2014 participants to discuss post-program activity will be held in December 2014 and programming has begun in preparation for the second round of participants in April 2015.
+Student activity includes a series of events around campus and the community visiting Indiana University departments such as the Indiana Daily Student to learn more about media consumption and journalism as well as local grassroots and national non-profit organizations such as United Way and Goodwill Inc. Discussions on human rights and sustainability are led by university and community leaders to encourage social responsibility and engagement with current and relevant issues facing these participants.
+In-country follow-on workshops are held with participants to discuss post-program activity and work together to implement appropriate and sustainable community projects.